Last Updated on 4 days

-Enterprise Content Management is the strategies, methods, and tools used to allow organizations to capture, manage, organize, preserve, store, and deliver vital information to the right people at the right time through the right channels.
+Enterprise content management or ECM is defined as the strategies, methods, and tools used to allow organizations to capture, manage, organize, preserve, store, and deliver vital information that is to be used by employees, knowledge workers, business executives, and customers, and so on.

-The main purpose is to address the challenges faced due to the rise of different types of data, the surging volume of information within organizations, and the preservation of all organizations’ data in all forms.
+The main role of enterprise content management is to address the challenges faced due to the rise of different types of data, the surging volume of information within organizations, and the preservation of all organizations’ data in all forms.

-ECM is an umbrella term that covers document, records, and workflow, collaboration, web content management, DAM, imaging, and archiving.
+ECM is an umbrella term that covers documents, records, workflow, collaboration, web content management, DAM, imaging, and archiving.